 THE SUNDAY REVIEW | STRONG FEMALE CHARACTER – FERN BRADY

 I wish I could remember where I came across this book, because I owe the person who mentioned it to me a huge thank you.
 I’d never heard of Fern Brady before reading this book, but apparently she’s a well known Scottish comedian.
-This book, however, isn’t all fun and giggles, because it’s not READ MORE
+This book, however, isn’t all fun and giggles, because it’s not meant READ MORE

 THE SUNDAY REVIEW | THE QUEEN AND I – SUE TOWNSEND